taikedz/bash-builder/docs/writing_clean_bash_with_builder.md

     * It is actually rather fancy, checking for an exit code to use
 2. The  couple of lines at the top of the `clone-or-update` function to get the function arguments into named variables
     * along with warning code for when they are not specified
-3. The safe mode is incomplete - it is missing pipefail, glog and inline whitespace splitting guards
+3. The safe mode is incomplete - it is missing pipefail, glob and inline whitespace splitting guards

 This also would be the start of a shorthands utility ([hint hint](https://github.com/taikedz/git-shortcuts)) that is likely to grow over time - to a file of tremendous size.